 Ryan J. Vander Wielen

 Ryan J. Vander Wielen (Ph.D., Washington University in St. Louis, 2006) is Associate Professor of Political Science and (by courtesy) Economics at Temple University.
 His teaching and research interests are in the areas of American political institutions, quantitative political methodology, and formal modeling.
 Much of his work focuses on strategic legislative behavior.
-His work has been published in the British Journal of Political Science, Legislative Studies Quarterly, Political Analysis, Public Choice, Political Research Quarterly, and elsewhere.
+His work has been published in the American Journal of Political Science, the British Journal of Political Science, Legislative Studies Quarterly, Political Analysis, Public Choice, Political Research Quarterly, and elsewhere.
 He is the co-author of The American Congress and The American Congress Reader (Cambridge University Press).
 He is currently working on a number of research projects, including a book project that examines the changing nature of inter-cameral resolution in the U.S. Congress (under advance contract at University of Michigan Press).

 “Dynamic Elite Partisanship: Party Loyalty and Agenda Setting in the U.S. House.”
 British Journal of Political Science (2014) 44(4): 741-772.
 With René Lindstädt.